Qovery/documentation/website/guides/advanced/guide-digital-ocean.md

 2. If you have any question or suggestion on this tutorial, please contact us via [this form][urls.qovery_contact_us] or [Discord][urls.qovery_chat].

 ### What is Qovery
 Qovery is a platform that makes your app deployment on Digital Ocean very simple.
 The installation of Qovery on your Digital Ocean account takes approximately 20 minutes.
-Then you're ready to deploy your apps "a la" Heroku-like.
-[Read more about Qovery][docs.getting-started.what-is-qovery].
+Then you're ready to deploy your apps "à la" Heroku-like.

 ### Why you should use Digital Ocean
 * You want to use a Global Cloud provider 🌎.